aredn/documentation/arednGettingStarted/advanced_config.rst

 The **Advanced Configuration** section allows you to change settings for various items that may be available on the type of hardware you are using.
 Not all hardware can support every value.
 These settings are best left as default unless you have a clear understanding of why you need to change the defaults for your node or network.

 Above the settings table there are links that allow you to view the node help file, reboot the node, or reset the node to a firstboot or "NOCALL" configuration.
 You can edit or select a setting and then click the *Save Setting* button at the right side of the row to implement the change.
 You may also reset an item to default values by clicking the *Set to Default* button.
-Each row has hover help which can be displayed by hovering your cursor over the question mark icon at the left side of each row.
+For some settings you may need to reboot your node to apply the change, and in that case a message will be displayed notifying you that a reboot is required.

 Link Quality Manager (LQM) Settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^